Empower Yourself and Your Business with Food Safety

 Food delivery, storage and display

-When you work in the food industry, apart from cooking and serving food, you may also be responsible for the delivery, storage and display of the food.
+When you work in the food industry, you may also be responsible for the delivery, storage, and display of food, in addition to cooking and serving it.

 Food can easily get contaminated when doing these things.

-It is extremely important to handle food correctly while it is being received, stored, prepared and served.
+Handling food correctly while it is being received, stored, prepared and served is extremely important.

 There are also safety measures required when transporting food.